Uniform Bounds for Weil-Petersson Curvatures: Introduction

 \subsection{Uniform upper bounds on the norm of the curvature operator on the thick locus.}

-It is clear that $\lambda_{\min}(X)$ is less than or equal to the sectional curvatures at $X$ along arbitrary planes.
+It is often convenient to choose a basis for $\wedge^2T_{X}\Teich(S_g)$ comprised of simple two-vectors $e_i \wedge e_j$.
+Then since the minimal eignevalue of $\tilde{Q}$ is no more than the minimal value of a diagonal entry (note here that since $\tilde{Q}$ is non-positive definite, we are often comparing {\it negative} values), and with respect to this basis, the diagonal entries are the sectional curvatures, thus $\lambda_{\min}(X)$ is less than or equal to the sectional curvatures at $X$ along arbitrary planes.

 However, it is well-known that the sectional curvatures of $\Teich(S_g)$ along certain planes could be arbitrarily negative.
 One specific example is the direction along which a nontrivial simple closed curve of $S$ is pinching to zero.
 Then that sectional curvature, along the holomorphic plane defined by the pinching direction, tends to negative infinity as the curve goes to zero.
 More precisely, we let $\alpha$ be a nontrivial simple closed curve on $S$ and $\l_{\alpha}(X)$ be the length of the closed geodesic in $X$ representing $\alpha$.
-Consider the gradient $\lambda_\alpha:=grad (l_{\alpha}^{\frac{1}{2}})$ whose magnitude approaches $\frac{1}{\sqrt{4\pi}}$ as $l_\alpha$ goes to zero.
-Wolpert in \cite{Wolpert5} proved that the sectional curvatures along holomorphic planes spanned by $\lambda_\alpha$ behave as $\frac{-3}{\pi l_\alpha}+O(l_\alpha)$, which goes to negative infinity as $\alpha$ pinches to zero.
-This refined an earlier estimation of Huang \cite{Huang1}.
+Consider the gradient $\lambda_\alpha:=grad (l_{\alpha}^{\frac{1}{2}})$.
+Wolpert in \cite{Wolpert5} proved that the magnitude of $\lambda_\alpha$ approaches $\frac{1}{\sqrt{4\pi}}$ as $l_\alpha$ goes to zero and the sectional curvatures along holomorphic planes spanned by $\lambda_\alpha$ behave as $\frac{-3}{\pi l_\alpha}+O(l_\alpha)$, which goes to negative infinity as $\alpha$ pinches to zero.
+One can also see a similar estimation by Huang in \cite{Huang1}.
 For more details, one can see Corollary 16 in \cite{Wolpert5}.
 Thus, in general we do not have any uniform lower bounds for $\lambda_{\min}(X)$ over $\Teich(S_g)$.

 On the other hand, the Mumford compactness theorem \cite{Mumford71} implies that the thick part of the moduli space is compact.
-Since the mapping class group acts on $\Teich(S_g)$ by isometries, the Weil-Petersson curvature operator $\tilde{Q}$, restricted to the thick part of $\Teich(S_g)$, is bounded.
+Since the mapping class group acts on $\Teich(S_g)$ by isometries, the Weil-Petersson curvature operator $\tilde{Q}$, restricted to the thick part of $\Teich(S_g)$, is bounded for each individual choice of $g$.
 In particular the minimal eigenvalue $\lambda_{\min}(X)$ has a lower bound when $X$ runs over the thick part of $\Teich(S_g)$.
-Our next result implies that the lower bound may be taken to be uniform, independent of the topology of the surface.
+Our next result implies that the lower bound on the thick part may be taken to be uniform, independent of the topology of the surface.